astuff/pacmod2/README.md

 # PACMod (Platform Actuation and Control MODule) Vehicle Interface #

 This ROS node is designed to allow the user to control a vehicle (see SUPPORTED VEHICLES below) with the PACMod drive-by-wire system.
-For more information about the topics, parameters, and details on the implementation, see [https://autonomoustuff.atlassian.net/wiki/spaces/RW/pages/17749288/PACMod+System](the wiki page).
+For more information about the topics, parameters, and details on the implementation, see [the wiki page](https://autonomoustuff.atlassian.net/wiki/spaces/RW/pages/17749288/PACMod+System).

 ## Supported Vehicles ##